nodejs/node/doc/api/http.md

   });
 });

-// now that proxy is running
+// Now that proxy is running
 proxy.listen(1337, '127.0.0.1', () => {

   // Make a request to a tunneling proxy